-We present an algorithm to decide the winner in energy parity games with complexity exponential in the number of states (as for parity games), but linear in the largest weight (as for energy games).
+We present a deterministic algorithm to decide the winner in energy parity games with complexity exponential in the number of states (as for parity games), and only linear in the largest weight (as for energy games).
 Our algorithm is based on a procedure to construct memoryless good-for-energy strategies.
 To obtain a good-for-energy strategy, we modify the weights in the game so that every simple cycle with (original) sum of weight 0 gets a strictly positive weight if it is even, and a strictly negative weight if it is odd.
-Formally, the new weight function w' is defined by $w'(q,q') = w(q,q') + \Delta(q)$ where $\Delta(q) = (-1)^k \cdot \left(\frac{1}{n^{k+1}} - \frac{1}{n^{k+2}}\right)$ for all $q, q' \in Q$ with k = p(q) is the priority of q, and n = |Q|.
-Winning strategies in the energy game with modified weights w' correspond to good-for-energy strategies in the original game.
+Winning strategies in the energy game with modified weights correspond to good-for-energy strategies in the original game.